tmp64/amxx-offset-generator/README.md

    4. Add `CBaseEntity` and `CGameRules` manually
    5. Remove `CRestore`, `CSave`, `CMultiplayGameMgrHelper` manually
    6. Sort the file
-2. Generate Windows offsets by running:
+3. Run this command to generate Windows offsets:
    ```
    OffsetGenerator.Pdb
      --class-list path-to/class-list.txt
      --pdb path-to/hl.pdb
      --out offsets_windows.json
    ```
-3. Generate Linux offsets by runnin:
+4. Run this command to generate Linux offsets:
    ```
    OffsetGenerator.Dwarf
      --class-list path-to/class-list.txt
      --so path-to/hl.so
      --out offsets_linux.json
    ```
-4. Combine JSONs and generate AMXX gamedata.
-You can omit `--windows` or `--linux` if you don't need offsets for them.
+5. Run this command to combine JSONs and generate AMXX gamedata.
+You can omit `--windows` or `--linux` if you don't need offsets for one them.
    ```
    python scripts/create_amxx_files.py
      --windows=path-to/offsets_windows.json